exasol/script-languages-container-tool/README.md

   We currently support only the mounting of the given command line arguments, but we do not analyze the content of those directories.
   Plan is to fix this limitation with [#35](https://github.com/exasol/script-languages-container-tool/issues/35)

+### MacOsX Limitations

+* On MacOsX all arguments (flavors path, output directory, etc.) must point to locations within the current directory (background is that the MacOsX version does not support mount binding additional directories).

 ## Table of Contents

 ### Information for Users